SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 #### Numeric facet
 Sometimes there are non-numeric values or blanks in a column which could represent errors in data entry.
 We can use OpenRefine to find them with a `Numeric facet`.
-Remove the text facet on the `sceintificName` column before you proceed.
+Remove the facets we created previously before you proceed to gain more space.

 1. For a column you have transformed to numbers, e.g. `recordID`, edit one or two cells and replace the numbers with text (such as `abc`) or with a blank (i.e. no space, number or text).
 To do so, hover over the cell you want to modify and an `edit` button